 That particular verse, in case you were wondering, says, "If you then, being evil, know how to give good gifts to your children, how much more shall your Father who is in heaven give what is good to those who ask Him!"

-I wish I knew the inspiration or emotion that prompted me to make the notation.
+I wonder why editors chose an exclamation point there, and not a question mark.
+I also wish I knew the inspiration or emotion that prompted me to make the notation.
 All I know is that it would have been made during the first or second week of my sophomore year of college, and at the time I was a Youth Ministry major.
 And that the sentiment has continued.

-Coming across that notation again recently prompted me to look up more verses in which Jesus in particular is credited with having expressed some extra "oomph."
-Of course, the original manuscripts were not inscribed with punctuation marks.
+Coming across that notation again recently prompted me to look up more verses in which Jesus is credited with having expressed some extra "oomph."
+Of course, the original manuscripts were not inscribed with modern punctuation marks.
 Those have been left up to various translators through the years.
-In my New American Standard version of Matthew's gospel, however, the emphasis has been added to several statements the Lord made, and some of those may be categorized as follows:
+In my New American Standard Version of Matthew's Gospel, however, the emphasis has been added to several statements the Lord made, and some of those may be categorized as follows: